Star Island (New Hampshire): Present day

 Star Island has become increasingly self-sufficient.
 As of 2015, it contained the largest off-grid solar farm in New England.
 This solar grid provides all of the power necessary for the island during the off season and 60-percent during full conference season.
 The island produces its own water and electricity through solar and diesel generators.
 It has its own septic treatment plant, one of the few capable of handling salt water, and a reverse osmosis water purification system for converting sea water to drinking water.
 There are three separate water systems on the island for drinking water, cistern water for washing, and sea water for sanitary use.

 Star Island Corporation

 Star Island has been owned and operated by the Star Island Corporation since 1915 as a place for family, youth, and individual conferences and retreats.
 The Star Island Corporation has close ties to the Unitarian Universalist Association and the United Church of Christ.
 Conferences vary from a week to a few days, with some focused on religious themes and others on secular subjects (photography, arts, yoga, writing, science, etc.).
 In 2008, "personal retreats" were created to allow members of the public to stay on the island for up to one week.
 In 2015, Star Island Corporation held a year-long centennial celebration with both island and mainland events, a ribbon cutting and historical reenactments.

-Star Island Corporation is a not-for-profit United States Internal Revenue Code Section 501(c)(3) membership organization and incorporated in the state of Massachusetts.
+Star Island Corporation is a not-for-profit United States Internal Revenue Code Section 501(c)(3) membership organization and incorporated in the state of New Hampshire.